Adelaide railway station: Early growth

 Adelaide's first railway station opened on the current North Terrace site in 1856.
 It served the broad gauge line between Adelaide and Port Adelaide, which was the first government-owned and operated steam railway in the British Empire.
 The first passenger train departed from Adelaide station on 19 April 1856, carrying the Governor of South Australia and various dignitaries to a celebratory lunch at Port Adelaide.
 The original Adelaide station handled all passenger, freight and livestock traffic at the North Terrace site.
 Livestock was unloaded adjacent to the markets and abattoirs, which were opposite the Newmarket Hotel, on the corner of West Terrace.
-In 1865, the station yard covered an area of 55,000 square metres (13 acres).
+Workshops also occupied the site.
+By 1865, the station precinct had become crowded, covering an area of only 5.5 ha.
+In 1883, the workshops were replaced by new premises at Islington, 6 km to the north.

 The Port line opened for public service on 21 April 1856.
-It was single track, with intermediate stations at Bowden, Woodville and Alberton and terminated at Port Dock station (now closed).
+It was single track, with intermediate stations at Bowden, Woodville and Alberton and terminated at the original Port Dock station (1856-1981).
 There were six trains per day in each direction, and two on Sundays.
 A second line opened to Smithfield (near Gawler) on 1 June 1857, the predecessor of today's Gawler line.
 This diverged from the Port line at a junction in the north parklands, and was extended to Kapunda in 1860, and Burra by 1870, both important copper mining towns in the early days of the colony.

 The next line into the station was built by the Holdfast Bay Railway Company and opened on 24 May 1880.
 This branched off the main line where today's Belair and Seaford lines separate from the Outer Harbor and Gawler lines.
 It ran via Mile End and Plympton to Glenelg, and should not be confused with the other railway from South Terrace to Glenelg, which later became the Glenelg tram line.
 To cope with increasing traffic, interlocked signals and points were installed in 1875, and the Port line was upgraded to double track in 1881.

-The South Line through the Adelaide Hills was opened to Aldgate on 14 March 1883, and extended to Nairne (November 1883) and Bordertown (May 1886).
+The South line through the Adelaide Hills was opened to Aldgate on 14 March 1883, and extended to Nairne (November 1883) and Bordertown (May 1886).
 The first through train between Adelaide and Melbourne, the Intercolonial Express, ran on 19 January 1887, and was the first intercapital rail journey in Australia without a change of trains at a break-of-gauge station.